 According to the

-Naturalized Exotic: An exotic that sustains itself outside cultivation, outside its native range (it is still exotic; it has not "become" native).
+Naturalized Exotic: An exotic that sustains itself outside cultivation and its native range (it is still exotic; it has not "become" native)

 Exotic plants are introduced accidentally through shipping materials or deliberately for ornamental or commercial purposes.
-Invasive exotics or exotic pest plants don't have the natural enemies here that controlled their growth in their home range.
-This can free them to spread easily into our native plant communities.
-Not all exotic plants become pest plants in Florida's natural areas, but those that do can cause a reduction in biodiversity, loss of habitat and food sources for native insects, birds and other wildlife, and changes to natural ecological systems.
+Invasive exotics, or exotic pest plants, don't encounter the natural enemies in the U.S. that controlled their growth in their home range.
+This allows these plants to spread easily into our native plant communities.
+Not all exotic plants become pest plants, but for those that do, it can cause a reduction in biodiversity, loss of habitat and food sources for native insects, birds and other wildlife, and changes to natural ecological systems.

-The following websites have photos of many plants commonly found in Florida:
+The following websites include images of many invasive exotic plants commonly found in Florida: